markns/reactive.rocks/content/blog/domain-specific-paas-part-1/index.md

 It's of course mandatory to give our project a serious and corporate sounding name to impress the C-level execs.
 After a few minutes on thesaurus.com, I've decided to go with IntelliFly for these blog posts.

+The key insight was to implement as a robotic control loop

 intellifly-operator